Behavior Driven Development: Beginner's Guide to Collaboration

 Collaboration and Communication:

-- BDD emphasizes collaboration between developers, testers, and business stakeholders.
+- BDD fosters close collaboration among developers, testers, and business stakeholders.

-- Clear communication ensures all stakeholders have a shared understanding of the software requirements and behavior.
+- Open communication ensures that everyone has a shared understanding of the requirements and desired behavior.

 -